Start-Serverless/Site/web/src/content/blog/bedrock-with-sst.md

     "prompt": "Hello"
 }'
 ```

+and you should receive a response that is similar to this.

+`Hi, how can I help you today?`

 Bedrock seems to be a great way to quicky add text generation to your APIs with minimal overhead.
 If you want to talk more about serverless please reach out!